rayluo/AdminLTE-web2py/README.md

 ## Use the new layout in a web2py project

-* Fire up web2py and edit the view default/index.html.
+* Fire up web2py and edit the view file `default/index.html`.
 Find this line (it's usually the first):

 ````
 {{extend 'layout.html'}}